St. Pius X Youth Ministry

 In Youth Ministry we promote the responsible participation of youth in the life, mission, and work of our parish community.
 This ministry includes preparation for the sacrament of Confirmation and High School and Jr. High School programming for social, service, and outreach initiatives.

-We need adult volunteers for office help, telephone, publicity, and reporting activities for the Pius Connection, director of One Act Play, chaperons for trips and local events, coordinators of service group or trash bag sales (just to mention a few).
+We need adult volunteers for office help, telephone, publicity, and reporting activities for the Pius Connection, director of One Act Play, chaperones for trips and local events, coordinators of service group or trash bag sales (just to mention a few).

 Time and Talent Opportunities